 NCDs, such as diabetes/obesity and conditions related to mental wellness, are also a priority issue for Indigenous Peoples in Canada.
-As a result, Development Grants are being launched to bring interested First Nations, Métis, Inuit and Urban Indigenous communities together for a workshop to inform the development of this initiative and scope how to build community participation in the development of an Indigenous focused DOHaD cohort.
-The workshop will provide an opportunity to address community readiness, priorities, research capacity, relationships with researchers, data capacity considerations, sex and gender considerations and governance.
+As a result, the I-HeLTI funding opportunity is being launched to call for applications related to First Nations, Métis, Inuit and Urban Indigenous communities to develop Indigenous focused DOHaD cohorts in collaboration with Indigenous communities.

 - Healthy Life Trajectories Initiative